10 Places to Shop Wide Width Heels

 They also have a great selection of faux leather wide calf boots in the winter.

-Zappos With nearly 5000 pairs of wide width shoes, including 1500 wide width heels, you can find nearly anything you’re looking for at Zappos.
+Zappos With over 3,000 pairs of wide width shoes, including 711 wide width heels, you can find nearly anything you’re looking for at Zappos.

 Because that is an overwhelming number of shoes, I recommend using the “filter” to really focus in on what you’re searching for.